What is your voucher code?

 Phil spent the first 10 years of his working life as a secondary school teacher.
 He enjoyed it immensely, but the attraction of establishing his own business had always been strong and in 1981 he began what was to become a successful 25-year business career, starting up an import business dealing in haberdashery and craft products for the general textile and home sewing industry.
 To find more outlets for the growing business, Phil helped start a successful franchise chain of retail home sewing centres, learning a great deal about the strengths of franchising and the challenges franchisees and franchisors face.
 He was a director for more than 15 years.
 "It taught me that to do well in franchising, both the franchisee and franchisor must succeed,” he says.
 “I understand that it is a partnership based on the different needs (and aspirations) of each party.
 Success is as much about managing relationships."

 In 1993, with his wife, Barb, Phil established a new business developing a range of adhesives specifically for the burgeoning craft/DIY markets.
 Together they established the Craftsmart brand that has become the market leader nationally and in New Zealand, Singapore and Hong Kong.
 The company went on to develop a number of other strong brands for the hardware and plumbing supply businesses.
-Today it counts among its customers major retail chains, including Bunnings, Woolworths, Spotlight, The Warehouse Group, Clark Rubber, Mitre 10 and many more.
+At the time of sale, it counted among its customers major retail chains, including Bunnings, Woolworths, Spotlight, The Warehouse Group, Clark Rubber, Mitre 10 and many more.

 Like most owners of successful SMEs, Phil's strengths are generalist.
 He understands that business owners must have competencies across every aspect of their business: financial management, human resources, customer service, product development, sales and marketing.
 Along the way, it is important that business owners get a WORK/LIFE balance.
 ‘I hope I can help create that in a business environment that is enjoyable and fulfilling,’ Phil says.